dastasoft/blog/_posts/why-you-should-use-chakra-ui-in-react.md

 </Flex>
 ```

-`Box` and `Flex` are the most basic components you can use, they are like regular `<div>` tags, as you can guess, Flex is the same than Box but has `display: flex` on it.
+`Box` and `Flex` are the most basic components you can use, they are like regular `<div>` tags, as you can guess, Flex is the same as Box but has `display: flex` in it.

-Most of your initial time with the library will be checking the [official Chakra UI documentation](https://chakra-ui.com/docs/layout/box), they have plenty of examples and variations that for sure you will find valuable and enough to build your project.
+Most of your initial time with the library will be spent going through the [official Chakra UI documentation](https://chakra-ui.com/docs/layout/box), they have a lot of examples and variations that for sure you will find valuable and sufficient for building your project.

-You will find components for the layout of your webpage, for every component in a form, alerts, modals, loadings, typography, navigation, media and even drawers which are quite useful for mobile resolutions and skeleton ui for display loading state for your components and prevent [layout shift]()
+You will find components for the layout of your webpage, for each component of a form, alerts, modals, loadings, typography, navigation, media and even drawers which are quite useful for mobile resolutions and skeleton ui to show the loading status of your components and avoid [cumulative layout shift](https://web.dev/cls/)

-The first contact with Chakra UI for me was quite similar of working with pre build components in React Native.
+The first contact with Chakra UI for me was quite similar to working with pre-build components in React Native.

-### Simple Grid

-### Drawer

-### Skeleton

 ## Theming

-One of the core values of Chakra UI is the theming, and it's so easy to adapt to your preferences.
+One of the core values of Chakra UI is the theming, and it is very easy to adapt it to your preferences.

-Inside styles folder I create a `theme.js` file which has:
+Inside the styles folder I create a `theme.js` file that has:

 ```js
 import { extendTheme } from '@chakra-ui/react'